fullmetaltac/interview-notes/devops/git.md

 6b74c56bfc6b40e754fc0725b8c70b2038b91e	9fb6f9d3a104feb32fcac22354c4d0e8a182c1
 ```

 Look in one of the two-letter directories.
 You should see some files with 38-character names.
 These are the files that contain the objects stored in git.
-These files are compressed and encoded, so looking at their contents directly won’t be very helpful, but we will take a closer look in a bit.
+These files are compressed and encoded, so looking at their contents directly won't be very helpful, but we will take a closer look in a bit.

 **Config File**